 In a two-sided marketplace there are a few variables to take into account:

-- The business model needs to be aligned with the core player, as the company will make money from the successful transactions on the platform.
+- The business model needs to be aligned with the core player, as the company will make money from successful transactions on the platform.

 - In the Etsy business model case, the core player is the seller.
 Thus the company needs to be aligned with the success of sellers, as those might be or become small businesses, able to sustain the platform in the long run.

-- Another relevant aspect is the ability of the platform to provide product recommendations or to create the context for buyers to find all the sorts of products.
+- Another relevant aspect is the ability of the platform to provide product recommendations or to create the context for buyers to find all sorts of products.